Almost an Island

 Almost an Island is the seventh album by Scottish Celtic rock group Wolfstone, released in 2002.
 It was their first studio album to be released on their own label, Once Bitten Records.

+Reception

+Calling the album "howling good", The Washington Post commended "Wolfstone's often-exhilirating fusion rock" for its "amusing juxtaposition of bagpipes and wah-wah guitar", as well as its use of "rock rhythms to put an emphatic spin on music firmly rooted in Celtic traditions".